CurveDocs/curve-docs/docs/LLAMMA/amm.md

 !!! description "`AMM.set_admin(_admin: address):`"

     Function to set the admin of AMM.
 Approval needs to be given to the controller in order for it to effectively call functions such as `deposit_range` and `withdraw`.
 The implementation of `approve_max` as a separate function was chosen because it consumes fewer bytespace compared to calling it directly.
-    AMM contracts are automatically deployed from blueprints when adding new markets within the factory-contract.
-Right after creating the AMM, it sets the admin for to to the address of the controller (hyperlink to factory!! explain there again!)
-    The admin of the AMM can only be set once because when calling the function it checks if the admin address is 0x00 (which is the default one when deploying the contracts)

-    Returns: coins at index `i`.

     | Input      | Type   | Description |
     | ----------- | -------| ----|